USA citizen residents with UK pension – 3 most common questions

 1. Can I get the 25% tax free pension lump sum?

 UK pension law allows you to take up to 25% of your pension fund as a tax free lump sum.
-This is regardless of where you are resident in the world.
 The remaining 75% is then treated as income, but you can still decide to draw this as one lump sum, multiple lump sums or as a regular monthly income, like a salary.

-The double taxation treaty signed between the UK and the US allows for the 25% pension lump sum to remain tax free in the US and in the UK (view the treaty here).
-You will be able to take the lump sum from your UK pension fund from the age of 55, however some defined benefit pension schemes have a normal retirement date of 65.
+The double taxation treaty signed between the UK and the US has a provision for the 25% pension lump sum to remain tax free in the US and in the UK (view the treaty here).
+You will be able to take the lump sum from your UK pension fund from the age of 55 (age 57 from April 2028), however some defined benefit pension schemes have a normal retirement date of 65.

 2. What is the US tax treatment of UK pensions?